invisibleopey/invisibleopey/README.md

 - 💻 I am a web developer, content creator and final-year medical student.
 - 🕸️ I am passionate about building fast, responsive, and accessible websites.
 - ⚽ I occationally play football and enjoy watching all forms of team sports.
 - 🤓 I love learning new technologies and I write about them on [Hashnode](https://hashnode.com/@InvisibleOpey).
-[Click here to access my blog](https://codingdr.tech)
+Read some of [my recent blog posts](https://codingdr.tech)

   <br>